Americans are not living happily ever after.

 So let’s say in a marriage, we’ve both taken the quiz, we’ve figured out what our primary love language is.
 What’s your advice to couples when they have completely differing primary love languages?
 How do you live in that?

-Well, now there’s no question about it—that if you’re number one is their number five, that it’s the least important to them, it will be a learning curve for them to learn how to speak your language.
+Well, now there’s no question about it—that if your number one is their number five, that it’s the least important to them, it will be a learning curve for them to learn how to speak your language.
 But here’s the good news, you can learn to speak any of these languages as an adult, even if you did not receive them as a child.
 So if you found out, for example, that your spouse’s love language is acts of service, maybe growing up you were not given chores to do, your mother did everything, your daddy did everything, you’d never learn how to do acts of service.
 It will not be natural for you to do that.
 You’ll think, well that’s a wife’s responsibility or that’s somebody else’s responsibility.
 But you can learn how to take out trash.
 You can learn how to wash dishes, you can learn how to vacuum the floors.
 It’s just a matter of choosing to do it.

 If I could give you an example, I remember a father who said to me, “Gary, I read your book on children”—because there is a version called “The 5 Love Languages For Children.”
 He said, “I realized and discovered that my son’s love language is physical touch.
 He’s 10 years old.”
 He said, “But Dr. Chapman, my father never touched me.
 I never got a hug from my father.
 I don’t ever remember my father touching me and I can’t imagine walking up to my son and hugging him and I don’t know what to do.”
 And I said, well, come up here and stand beside of me.
 I said, “Now hit me on the shoulder.”
 And he reluctantly hit me on the shoulder.
 I said, “Now that’s your homework this week, at least once this week you just walk up to your son, hit him on the shoulder.
 Now you can run if you want to after you hit him on the shoulder, run.”